 Buying vs. Leasing Calculators

 Our auto loan calculator spreadsheet does not contain a calculator for comparing leasing vs. buying.
-However, there are a number of online calculators (and a spreadsheet from Microsoft.com) that you could use:
+However, there are a few online calculators that you could use:

 Cash Back vs. Low-Interest Financing